FL: 10 Reasons to Vote YES on Dog Racing Ban, Amendment 13

 What Will Happen to the thousands of Greyhounds at tracks if dog racing is banned?

 If Amendment 13 passes, it will become constitutional law immediately.
-However, the amendment includes a phase-out period, with the ban taking effect on July 1, 2020.
-During that time frame, dogs can gradually be placed by adoption groups into loving forever homes.
+However, the amendment includes a phase-out period, with the ban taking effect on December 31, 2020.
+During that time, dogs can gradually be placed by adoption groups into loving forever homes.
 Simultaneously, breeders within the dog racing industry must discontinue their current overproduction of greyhounds.

 There are currently 11 racetracks in Florida with an approximate 500-1,000 dogs confined within their kennels per year.
 If those dogs do not die on the track and are not euthanized due to injuries, they would require adoption after their short racing careers, regardless.